Skip to content

 Who votes in the elections?

 The NDSA is broken down into two main types of membership — Voting Members and Non-Voting Members.
-Every tertiary institution (such as Te Pūkenga, wānanga, private training establishments, and universities) are entitled to one vote.
+Every tertiary institution (such as Te Pūkenga, wānanga, private training establishments, industry training organisations, and universities) are entitled to one vote.
 Representatives of these institutions vote on behalf of disabled ākonga at that institute, and should make sure their vote is in the best interests of their learner community.
 Representatives may be groups of learners, such as a disabled students’ association, or individuals where there isn’t a voting group.

 Our Non-Voting Members — Independent Members and Observing Members — still have an important role to play in the NDSA.
 These Members can attend meetings, give feedback, and are involved in communications provided by the NDSA.
 They guide our way forward, and we try to ensure their voices are included and heard in the kōrero.